 Strap: Black natural leather strap

-Case back: Solid, 18-carat yellow gold medallion with 2012 London Olympic Games logo
+Back: Solid, 18-karat yellow gold medallion with 2012 London Olympic Games logo